Introduction

 cast alloy because of it's many beneficial properties.

-Zinc - The easiest alloy to cast, it offers high
+alloy to cast, it offers high

 ductility, high